ppy/osu-wiki/wiki/How_You_Can_Help!/en.md

 osu! has a very vibrant community composed of people from all around the world.
 And anyone can be a part of the community in their own way!

-And there are many ways you can help out in the community:
+Below are just a few of the ways you can help out in the community:

 ## Help out with the wiki